 Let the on-boarding begin

-The complex orchestration needed includes exchanging connectivity and transformation information, identifying security considerations, establishing standards and developing data transformation routines and special processing rules.
+The complex orchestration needed includes exchanging connectivity information, identifying security considerations, exchanging transformation information, establishing standards, developing data transformation routines and establishing special processing rules.

 Elemica says its on-boarding process automates time-consuming activities.
 Users, which include companies like BASF, Dow, DuPont and Michelin Goodyear, can do trading-partner connectivity campaigns with high degrees of automation, both for existing processes and for things like vendor-managed inventory that otherwise wouldn’t be possible.